-The total amount elected for the plan year and any carryover amount is available for reimbursement at the start of the year, regardless of your contributions at the time of reimbursement.
+The total amount elected for the plan year is available for reimbursement at the start of the year, regardless of your contributions at the time of reimbursement.
 You can be reimbursed up to your account balance, which is the total amount you elected for the plan year minus the amount you have already been reimbursed.